 Toasted naan bread on the side

-Kale (if you're looking for added fiber)
+Kale (for added fiber)

 Pumpkin seeds (for a nice crunch)